ChibiKev/Fetch-Rewards-Coding-Exercise/README.md

 - There are still a few BUGs that needs to be fixed to work in production.
 - This API is scalable by:
   - Increasing the amount of users.
 A user model has already been created so we're able to modify our API to work for multiple users.
+## Ask Me About Anything
+If there are any questions, feel free to ask them [here](https://github.com/ChibiKev/Fetch-Rewards-Coding-Exercise/issues).